BOI Reporting

 If you haven't heard of the CTA or BOI Reporting by now, it's time to get up to speed.
 BOI Reporting (BOI) is a new Federal filing requirement to the Financial Crimes Enforcement Network (FinCEN), part of the U.S. Department of the Treasury.
 It applies to all business entities in the U.S. There are exemptions, but they do not apply to the vast majority of small business owners and companies.

-The CTA requires that each business entity with less than $5 million in annual revenue AND fewer than 20 employees and not otherwise exempt will be a "reporting company" and must file a Beneficial Ownership Information Report (BOI) to FinCEN no later than January 13, 2025.
+The CTA required that each business entity with less than $5 million in annual revenue AND fewer than 20 employees and not otherwise exempt will be a "reporting company" and must file a Beneficial Ownership Information Report (BOI) to FinCEN no later than March 21, 2025.

 Corporate Transparency Act (CTA) Implementation